 - It’s a time to break negative patterns and habits

-Yes, I know that could be one of those generic statements, but so what if it fits.
+Yes, I know all of those are generic statements, but so what if they fit.

 There are plenty of people out there who would describe these experiences as a quarter-life crisis.
 Whatever name we choose to give this period in our lives, perhaps we all just need to be more aware of how confusing and significant our late 20s can be.